 Music & Artistic Director of the Los Angeles Philharmonic, Walt and Lilly Disney Chair

-Dudamel’s 2018/19 season will center around the centennial celebration of the Los Angeles Philharmonic and his tenth year as their Music & Artistic Director.
-Other highlights of the season include his debut at the Metropolitan Opera conducting Verdi’s Otello; tours with the Berlin Philharmonic, Munich Philharmonic, and Mahler Chamber Orchestra; and his first extended academic residency at Princeton University.
+Dudamel’s 2018/19 season centered around the centennial celebration of the Los Angeles Philharmonic and his tenth year as its Music & Artistic Director.
+Other highlights of the season include his debut at the Metropolitan Opera conducting Verdi’s Otello; an Academy Awards Oscars performance; LA Phil Centennial tour to Seoul and Tokyo featuring the music of John Adams, John Williams, and Gustav Mahler; Mahler Chamber Orchestra projects in Spain; and his first extended academic residency at Princeton University.

-Under Dudamel’s direction, the LA Phil has become one of the leading orchestras in the world, admired for its unmatched commitment to new music, diversity and inclusion, and the development of ground breaking digital initiatives.
-The celebration of the LA Phil’s 100th season showcases the extraordinary versatility and vision of both the orchestra and Dudamel himself, featuring more than 50 commissions from luminaries such as John Adams, Philip Glass, and Steve Reich, as well as leading young composers such as Julia Adolphe, Ashley Fure, Andrew Norman, Tyshawn Sorey, Kamasi Washington, and Du Yun.
-Dudamel will lead cross-genre collaborations with Herbie Hancock, Moby, and Andrew Bird, Beethoven’s five piano concertos with Lang Lang as soloist, a performance at the Academy Awards, a tour of Asia, and more.
-The LA Phil will also plan to distribute 10,000 free tickets to underserved audiences around Los Angeles as a centennial gift to the community.
+Under Dudamel’s direction, the LA Phil has become one of the leading orchestras in the world, admired for its unmatched commitment to new music, diversity, and inclusion.
+The celebration of the LA Phil’s 100th season showcases the extraordinary versatility and vision of both the orchestra and Dudamel’s cross genre appeal, mainstream impact, and ability to transcend the traditional classical music.
+Dudamel’s commitment to the music of our time, as well as a musical vision reflecting the immense diversity of his audience, will manifest in collaborations with artists from all genres of music.
+Chris Martin, Katy Perry, and Natalia Lafourcade will be featured, alongside film and classical music luminaries John Williams and Lang Lang, among others.
+The LA Phil will also distribute 10,000 free tickets to underserved audiences around Los Angeles as a centennial gift to the community.

 Join us for the Season of the Century!